Career OpportunitiesHome » College of Business and Economics » Schools » School of Public Management, Governance and Public Policy »

-What are the career opportunities in the public management and governance field?
+What career opportunities are there in the public management and governance field?

 Government remains the single largest employer in South Africa.
 Once qualified, learners are ideally placed to assume a position in any of the three spheres of government or in arms-length agencies, these include the public service and the broader public sector, such as local governments, public entities and public enterprises.
 Learners will be ideally placed to eventually occupy managerial roles in government, given the preparation that they will have in dealing with complexity and their specific mix of cognitive skills.
 They will also be able to join non-profit or Third Sector organisations, as well as public affairs and other select divisions within private sector companies.
 The optional specialisation’s that are offered allow for closer targeting of prospective careers.

-For those interested in general management positions in the public sector the BA Public Management and Governance and the BA Honours (Public Governance) is an excellent starting point.
-The combination of Public Governance, Public Management and Public Administration as major focus areas will lay a solid foundation for any aspiring public managers in any layer of government, non-profit organisations, private sector consultancy firms or private sector enterprises that do a substantial component of project sector work.
+For those interested in general management positions in the public sector the BA Public Management and Governance and the BA Honours (Public Governance) and the Postgraduate Diploma (PGDIP) in Public Policy and African Studies is an excellent starting point.
+The combination of Public Governance, Public Management and Public Administration and Public Policy as major focus areas will lay a solid foundation forany aspiring public managers in any layer of government, non-profit organisations, private sector consultancy firms or private sector enterprises that do a substantial component of project sector work.